Pharmacy Technician

 Total Credits: 26 credits (2 semesters)

-The program prepares you to assist in the preparation of prescribed medications, including retrieve, count, pour, weigh, measure and mix medications.
-You'll be qualified to work as a pharmacy technician in a retail pharmacy, hospital, nursing home, assisted living facilities or mail-order pharmacy.
+The program prepares you to assist in the preparation of prescribed medications, including retrieving, counting, pouring, weighing, measuring and mixing medications.
+You'll be qualified to work as a pharmacy technician in a retail pharmacy, hospital, nursing home, assisted living facility or mail-order pharmacy.

-During the first semester you'll attend classes at the Westminster Campus.
-During the second semester you'll complete experiential modules in a both a hospital and a community pharmacy setting.
+During the first semester you'll attend classes and during the second semester you'll complete an internship in both a hospital and a community pharmacy setting.

 This program prepares you to sit to take the Pharmacy Technician National Examination.